QMidiGen 0.1.3: The Generator Got a Stress Test

 Channel 3 hosts either the Melody 2 double (battle) or the Counter Melody (non-battle) — never both.
 Before 0.1.3, battle subtypes that happened to have a counter: pool entry in jrpg.yaml were generating both tracks, with both trying to write to the same MIDI channel.
 The result was instrument-change conflicts mid-song and, occasionally, a doubled lead that read as absurdly loud in the velocity analysis.

-The fix is one guard: add_counter is gated by !use_battle_melody.
+One guard sorted it: add_counter gated by !use_battle_melody.
 If battle melody is active, counter melody doesn’t run.
 The rotation test’s M2 similarity metric is what made the symptom measurable rather than just a vague sense that something sounded off.

 Two-tier velocity ceiling